nermennasser/search-tweets-ruby/README.md

 # Ruby client for Labs Recent search endpoint

-Welcome to the Labs branch of the Ruby search client.
+Welcome to the 'labs' branch of the Ruby search client.
 This branch was born from the 'master' branch that supports premium and enterprise tiers of Twitter search.
 This branch supports the [Labs v2 search](https://developer.twitter.com/en/docs/labs/recent-search/overview) only, and drops support for the premium and enterprise tiers.

 Note: If you are looking for the original version that works with premium and enterprise versions of search, head on over to the "master" branch.

 ## Features
 + Supports [Labs Recent search v2](https://developer.twitter.com/en/docs/labs/recent-search/overview).
 + Command-line utility is pipeable to other tools (e.g., jq).
 + Automatically handles pagination of search results with specifiable limits.
+This enables users to define a *study period* of interest, and the search client code will manage however many requests are required to transverse that period, up to 100 Tweets at a time.
 + By default, the script writes Tweets to standard out, and can also write to files or return either a hash or JSON string.
 + Delivers a stream of data to the user for low in-memory requirements.
 + Flexible usage within a Ruby program.
 + Supports "polling" use cases.
-+ Note that the Labs Recent search endpoint *does not* support the ```counts``` endpoint.
++ **Note:** the Labs Recent search endpoint *does not* support the ```counts``` endpoint.
+Future versions of search endpoints will.

 ----------------
 Jump to: